kgoebber/met330_assign1_FA16/README.md

 * Required elements completed as listed in assignment description
 * Informative and Clear Output from running code
 * Code is well documented (informative comments/descriptions of code blocks) and solid use of github to organize and track progress on assignment
-* Code is well structured and not overtly repetative
+* Code is well structured and not overtly repetitive
 * Code map accurately represents actual code and is neat and professional